Tuesday, January 30, 2007

 Beetroot & blue cheese risotto

-At the dinner party almost a fortnight ago, the smoked salmon and dill tartlets were followed by a plate of creamy red risotto.
-The inspiration for this dish came from Anne's beet risotto with garlic, fava beans and goat cheese and Angelika's beetroot risotto with orange and Gorgonzola.
-As I had realised during a recent beetroot and cheese experiment, I knew I wanted to use a blue cheese in my beetroot risotto instead of goat's cheese (but sadly couldn't find Gorgonzola here).
-Furthermore, the dish had to be vegetarian, so no turkey or bacon could be added.
-There had to be a slighty 'Nordic' twist to the risotto, so using oranges was out of question.
-Some recipe tweaking later, I served the following dish to my guests. .
+I first served this kind of risotto at a dinner party in January 2007, right after the smoked salmon and dill tartlets.
+The inspiration for this dish back then came from Anne's beet risotto with garlic, fava beans and goat cheese and Angelika's beetroot risotto with orange and Gorgonzola (blog no longer available).
+As I had realised during a beetroot and cheese experiment, I knew I wanted to use a blue cheese in my beetroot risotto instead of goat's cheese.
+Furthermore, I was looking for a vegetarian risotto, so adding crispy bacon or other meaty garnish was out of the questions.
+I also wanted the recipe to have a slightly Nordic twist, however defined, so I ended up using a fabulous Finnish blue cheese, Aura.

 Beetroot & blue cheese risotto